ZackFreeman12/ZackFreeman-Portfolio/README.md

 ### 🎮 Game Development Projects

 *   **[Unity 2D Project (Capstone-Quest) - View Branch](https://github.com/ZackFreeman12/ZackFreeman-Portfolio/tree/Capstone-Quest)**
-    *   *(Add a brief 1-2 sentence description of this project.
-What kind of game is it?
-What were the key features or learning objectives?)*
+    *   This application was designed and developed by myself for my end of program Capstone project.
+Heavy inspiration was derived from the game Slay the Spire.
     *   Developed using the Unity Engine and C#.
+    *   Turn-based combat system, much like JRPGs such as Final Fantasy or Pokémon, is the main gameplay loop the player can expect
+    *   Algorithm will generate loot, abilities, enemy types, combat level backgrounds, and the map levels for a unique experience

 ---

 ### 📱 Mobile Projects

 *   **[Android Dating App Prototype (MeApp) - View Branch](https://github.com/ZackFreeman12/ZackFreeman-Portfolio/tree/MeApp)**
-    *   A functional prototype for an Android dating application developed for a client requirement, worked on in a team of four.
-This is what i was responisble for
+    *   A functional prototype for an Android dating application developed for a client requirement.
-    *   * Implemented a local database system using sqlite in the android framework to perform CRUD actions on user data to create profiles
+    *   Implemented a local database system using sqlite in the android framework to perform CRUD actions on user data to create profiles
     *   Full SMS functionality with other users implemented with chatstream

 ---
 Thanks for stopping by!